ASD-Blueprint/desktop.gov.au/blueprint/office-365.md

 User mailboxes can be configured to:

-* Allow or disallow Internet Message Access Protocol (IMAP) and Post Office Protocol (POP) connections to them
+* Allow or disallow Internet Message Access Protocol (IMAP) and Post Office Protocol (POP) connections to them.
-* Prevent mail from deletion
+* Prevent mail from deletion.
-* Control ActiveSync connections to them
+* Control ActiveSync connections to them.
-* Control mail size limits
+* Control mail size limits.
-* Control the use of mail archives
+* Control the use of mail archives.

 The above configuration can be completed on all new mailboxes using a Client Access Services (CAS) Mailbox Plan.
 A CAS Mailbox Plan is used to configure settings when a licence is assigned to a new user.
 If the licence is changed, the CAS Mailbox plan linked to that new licence is applied.
 CAS Mailbox plans will be inherited from the existing Agency plans.